mrbusche/backseatfan.com/_posts/2009-10-01-bcs-computer-rankings.md

   </p>

   <p>
-    Lets take an early look at the BCS Computer Rankings, because we all know a season is determined within the first 4 weeks&#8230; Just kidding.
+    Lets take an early look at the BCS Computer Rankings, because we all know a season is determined within the first 4 weeks?
+Just kidding.
   </p>

   <p>